 his office becomes vacant and he is not eligible for reappointment.

-[Section 14 amended by No. 24 of 1990 s.
+[Section 14 amended: No. 24 of 1990 s.
 123; No. 32 of 1994 s.
 3(1); No. 18 of 2009 s.
 73.]

 15. Deputies and casual vacancies

 (1) The Governor may, in respect of each member of the Council other than the chairman of the Council, appoint a person having the requisite qualifications, experience or special knowledge to be the deputy of that member and a person so appointed has, in the event of the absence or incapacity of that member, all the powers of that member during the period in which he acts in the office of that member.